Report an Absence Online

 Our school is part of the Trees for Survival Programme.
 This means our students actively raise trees for planting on our local area.
 We also spend a day each year planning trees at our local regional park, Atiu Creek.

 Tauhoa School does not have a school uniform.
-For events we issue students with a Tauhoa School Top.
-These look best with black shorts or track pants.
+For events we issue students with a Tauhoa School top, shorts and a sweatshirt.
+These look best with black track pants.
 Please wash and return shirts to school after the event.
-Parents will be charged the full cost of the shirt if deemed lost.
+They are not suitable to go in the dryer Parents will be charged the full cost of the uniform if deemed lost.

 At various times throughout the year a working bee may be called to assist with a project at the school.
 Details of these events will be in the newsletter.
 All help is appreciated and many hands make light work!